Hazing: Ragging in South Asia

-Ragging is a practice similar to hazing in educational institutions in the Indo subcontinent.
+Ragging is similar to hazing in educational institutions in the Indian subcontinent.
 The word is mainly used in India, Pakistan, Bangladesh and Sri Lanka.
 Ragging involves existing students baiting or bullying new students.
 It often takes a malignant form wherein the newcomers may be subjected to psychological or physical torture.

-In 2009 the University Grants Commission of India imposed regulations upon Indian universities to help curb ragging, and launched a toll-free 'anti ragging helpline'.
-The effectiveness of these measures are unknown; many accused of ragging freshmen are either let out with a warning or saved from legal action by political or caste lobbyists.
+In 2009, the University Grants Commission of India imposed regulations upon Indian universities to help curb ragging.
+It launched a toll-free 'anti-ragging helpline'.
+The effectiveness of these measures are unknown; many accused of ragging first-year students are either let out with a warning or saved from legal action by political or caste lobbyists.

-Although ragging is a criminal offense in Sri Lanka under the Prohibition of Ragging and other Forms of Violence in Educational institutions Act, No. 20 of 1998 and carries a severe punishment, several variations of ragging can be observed in universities around the country.
-Through the years this practice has worsened to all types of violence including sexual violence, harassment and has also claimed the lives of several students.
+Although ragging is a criminal offense in Sri Lanka under the Prohibition of Ragging and Other Forms of Violence in Educational Institutions Act, No. 20 of 1998, and carries a severe punishment, several variations of ragging can be observed in universities around the country.
+Through the years, this practice has worsened all types of violence, including sexual violence and harassment, and has also claimed the lives of several students.
 The university grants commission of Sri Lanka, have set up several pathways to report ragging incidents, including a special office, helpline and a mobile app where students can make a complaint anonymously or seek help.

 Controversy

-The practice of ritual abuse among social groups is not clearly understood.
-This is partly due to the secretive nature of the activities, especially within collegiate fraternities and sororities, and in part a result of long-term acceptance of hazing.
-Thus, it has been difficult for researchers to agree on the underlying social and psychological mechanisms that perpetuate hazing.
-In military circles hazing is sometimes assumed to test recruits under situations of stress and hostility.
-Although in no way a recreation of combat, hazing does put people into stressful situations that they are unable to control, which allegedly should weed out the weaker members before being put in situations where failure to perform will cost lives.
-A portion of the military training course known as Survival, Evasion, Resistance and Escape (SERE) simulates as closely as is feasible the physical and psychological conditions of a POW camp.